 God will give it to us, though we are but sinners, in our time of need.
 Our strength will fail, but His does not.
 Just like our salvation is established by His grace, our faith and our life are carried by His grace, as the Holy Spirit works in us and through us.

 “My flesh and my heart may fail, but God is the strength of my heart and my portion forever.”
 Psalm 73:26

-Grace is letting God’s kindness infusing our heart with strength, courage, purpose, and peace.
+Grace is seeing God’s kindness in His Word, and letting it infuse our heart with strength, courage, purpose, and peace.
 It is the untouchable love of God leading us to our flawless heavenly home, despite the brokenness of today.